 The IFS has a long tradition in research into the living standards, poverty and inequality.
 Our research examines changes in earnings and employment, as well as the government tax and benefit policies that affect households' incomes.
 Incomes in the UK brings together key resources that are useful to the public.
-Any comments on these pages should be directed to the contacts named on the right.

 This spreadsheet allows the public to see the how different measures of living standards, poverty and inequality have evolved over time.
 This combines data from Department for Work and Pension's Households Below Average Income series from 1994-95 with data produced by the IFS to measure the incomes and distribution of income in Britain since 1961.